peregrine-io/IfxPy/LocalBuildLinux.md

 * [Python 2.7 or above](https://www.python.org/downloads)
 * [Python 3.4 or above](https://www.python.org/downloads)
 * setuptools (pip/pip3 install setuptools)
-* Informix client SDK 410xC2 or above
-* Set environment variable CSDK_HOME and MY_PY_DIR
+* Informix Client SDK(CSDK) 4.10.xC2 or above for 32-bit platforms.
+Its optional for 64-bit platforms, for 64-bit platforms build phase will take care of resolving dependencies on CSDK/ODBC.
 * Operating System Unicode encoding should match with your python interpreter encoding.
 * setuptools
 * pip